 If you have not tried Friendly’s Peanut Butter Sauce, you have not enjoyed ice cream in an amazing way.
 I will show you how to make a copycat Friendly’s Peanut Butter Sauce at home.

-If you have not tried Friendly’s Peanut Butter Sauce on ice cream, you have not enjoyed ice cream in the most amazing way.
-Now you can make Friendly’s Peanut Butter Sauce at home.
+Sure, we have all tried hot fudge, and caramel sauce, but you have not enjoyed peanut butter in such a new and unique way.
 At Friendly’s, the menu is broad and the food is good.
 Friendly’s revived my love of ice cream.
 I worked at a Dairy Queen in high school and college and had too much contact with ice cream.
 I flew too close to the sun, and my love of ice cream burned away after coming home wearing ice cream every day for a couple of years.